 This feature adds a timer that will cause the boiler to run for 10 minutes every 2 hours, without an actual call for heat.
 The purpose is to maintain refractory temperature above the kindling point.
 This reduces the need to manually relight the unit during periods of low demand.
-A heat dump zone is suggested when this option is added
+A heat dump zone is a good idea for any wood boiler, but is especially needed when this option is added

-The Wood Gun can be fitted with a backup fuel option.
+The Wood Gun wood boiler can be fitted with a backup fuel option.
 This option requires a dedicated firing tube for the burner that must be built in to the vessel at time of manufacture.
-For #2 fuel oil, the oil backup can function in an automatic switchover scenario, with fuel oil taking over when the boiler has exhausted its wood fuel.
-For other fuels, such as natural gas or propane, switchover is manual only.
+For #2 fuel oil, the oil backup can function in an automatic switch-over scenario, with fuel oil taking over when the boiler has exhausted its wood fuel.
+For other fuels, such as natural gas or propane, switch-over is manual only.